AI Agents in Hedge Funds: Use Cases for Alpha & Risk (2026)

 - Domain-tuned models that understand financial language, accounting, and regulations.

-- Real-time agents that act on streaming data and microstructure signals.
+- Real-time agents that act on streaming data and microstructure signals, much like the systems already transforming algo trading for quant strategies.

 - Generative analytics that build dashboards and run what-if scenarios on command.